tjbz101/tjbz101.github.io/README.md

       if (reviewDiv.style.display === 'none') {
         let reviewText = '';
         switch (stringName) {
-          case 'Asics Resolution 16': reviewText = 'Asics Resolution 16, a polyester string from Asics, delivers excellent spin and control with decent durability.
-Players praise its crisp response, though it may feel harsh for some.'; break;
+          case 'Asics Resolution 16': reviewText = 'Asics Resolution 16, a synthetic gut string from Asics, provides a balanced feel with good comfort and power.
+Limited feedback suggests it’s a solid all-around option.'; break;
-          case 'Babolat Conquest': reviewText = 'Babolat Conquest, a polyester from Babolat, provides strong control and spin with notable tension maintenance.
-Users enjoy its bite, though it’s less arm-friendly for long sessions.'; break;
+          case 'Babolat Conquest': reviewText = 'Babolat Conquest, a synthetic gut from Babolat, offers strong comfort and durability.
+Users enjoy its playability, though it’s less spin-focused than polys.'; break;
           case 'Babolat Envi Y': reviewText = 'Babolat Envi Y, a synthetic gut from Babolat, offers a soft, arm-friendly feel with decent power.
 Limited availability makes it a niche choice, with users noting good value.'; break;
           case 'Babolat Excel': reviewText = 'Babolat Excel, a multifilament from Babolat, shines with comfort and power, mimicking natural gut.
 Reviews praise its plush feel, though durability is moderate for frequent play.'; break;
           case 'Bluestar Multi Filament': reviewText = 'Bluestar Multi Filament, a multifilament, offers a soft, gut-like feel with excellent power.
 Users praise its comfort, though durability is average.'; break;
-          case 'Gamma Octo TNT': reviewText = 'Gamma Octo TNT, an octagonal polyester from Gamma, is lauded for its spin potential and durability.
-Reviews highlight a firm feel, great for aggressive players seeking precision.'; break;
+          case 'Gamma Octo TNT': reviewText = 'Gamma Octo TNT, a synthetic gut from Gamma, is lauded for its all-around performance and durability.
+Reviews highlight a firm feel, great for aggressive players.'; break;
           case 'Head FXP': reviewText = 'Head FXP, a synthetic gut from Head, offers a balanced mix of power and control at a budget price.
 Users find it reliable for all-court play with decent durability.'; break;
-          case 'Head FXP Tour': reviewText = 'Head FXP Tour, an upgraded synthetic gut from Head, provides enhanced comfort and control.
+          case 'Head FXP Tour': reviewText = 'Head FXP Tour, a synthetic gut from Head, provides enhanced comfort and control.
 Reviews highlight its versatility, though it’s less durable than polys.'; break;
           case 'Head Intellistring': reviewText = 'Head Intellistring, a synthetic gut from Head, offers a balanced play with moderate power.
 Limited stock feedback suggests it’s a solid, budget-friendly option.'; break;
           case 'Head Velocity MLT': reviewText = 'Head Velocity MLT, a multifilament from Head, is known for its soft, comfortable play and good power.
 Players appreciate its arm-friendliness, with solid tension retention.'; break;
           case 'Kirschbaum Super Smash': reviewText = 'Kirschbaum Super Smash, a polyester from Kirschbaum, is favored for its spin and durability.
 Players love its aggressive bite, though it’s stiffer on the arm.'; break;
           case 'Kirschbaum Synthetic Gut': reviewText = 'Kirschbaum Synthetic Gut, a budget synthetic from Kirschbaum, provides good power and comfort.
 Reviews highlight its value, with decent performance for casual play.'; break;
-          case 'Premier Control 15': reviewText = 'Premier Control 15, a polyester from Premier, excels in precision and spin with a firm feel.
-Players note its durability, though it may lack power for some styles.'; break;
+          case 'Premier Control 15': reviewText = 'Premier Control 15, a multifilament, excels in precision and comfort with a soft feel.
+Players note its playability, though durability is average.'; break;
-          case 'Premier Tour XC': reviewText = 'Premier Tour XC, a polyester from Premier, offers great spin and control with solid durability.
+          case 'Premier Tour XC': reviewText = 'Premier Tour XC, a polyester, offers great spin and control with solid durability.
 Users enjoy its crisp response, ideal for competitive baseline play.'; break;
-          case 'Prince Synthetic Gut 15L': reviewText = 'Prince Synthetic Gut 15L, a thinner synthetic gut from Prince, provides a lively response with decent comfort.
+          case 'Prince Synthetic Gut 15L': reviewText = 'Prince Synthetic Gut 15L, a synthetic gut from Prince, provides a lively response with decent comfort.
 Users note its affordability, though durability varies.'; break;
           case 'Prince Synthetic Gut with Duraflex': reviewText = 'Prince Synthetic Gut with Duraflex, a synthetic gut from Prince, delivers a soft feel with good power and durability.
 Reviews praise its value and all-around playability.'; break;
-          case 'Tourna Poly Premier': reviewText = 'Tourna Poly Premier, a polyester from Tourna, delivers solid spin and control at a low cost.
-Players note its firmness, great for budget-conscious spin seekers.'; break;
-          case 'Tourna Premier Poly': reviewText = 'Tourna Premier Poly, a polyester from Tourna, provides good spin and durability.
+          case 'Tourna Premier Poly': reviewText = 'Tourna Premier Poly, a polyester from Tourna, offers good spin and durability.
 Reviews commend its value, though it may feel harsh for some players.'; break;
           case 'Wilson Extreme Octane': reviewText = 'Wilson Extreme Octane, a synthetic gut from Wilson, delivers a lively response with good control.
 Reviews note its affordability and decent durability.'; break;
           case 'Wilson Hollowcore 16': reviewText = 'Wilson Hollowcore 16, a synthetic gut from Wilson, provides a unique hollow design for power.
 Limited feedback suggests a soft, lively feel.'; break;
-          case 'Wilson Hyperlast': reviewText = 'Wilson Hyperlast, a discontinued polyester from Wilson, offers control and durability.
+          case 'Wilson Hyperlast': reviewText = 'Wilson Hyperlast, a polyester from Wilson, offers control and durability.
 Users recall its firm feel, though age may affect performance.'; break;
           case 'Wilson NXT with Duramax 15': reviewText = 'Wilson NXT with Duramax 15, a multifilament from Wilson, combines plush comfort with enhanced durability.
 Players love its power and gut-like response.'; break;
-          case 'Wilson Poly Last': reviewText = 'Wilson Poly Last, a discontinued polyester from Wilson, offers solid control and durability, though its age may reduce elasticity.
+          case 'Wilson Poly Last': reviewText = 'Wilson Poly Last, a polyester from Wilson, offers solid control and durability, though its age may reduce elasticity.
 Users note a stiff feel, ideal for baseline play if stored well.'; break;
           case 'Wilson SGX': reviewText = 'Wilson SGX, a synthetic gut from Wilson, provides a balanced feel with vibrant colors.
 Users enjoy its versatility and budget-friendly price.'; break;
           case 'Wilson Shock Shield 16': reviewText = 'Wilson Shock Shield 16, a synthetic gut from Wilson, offers vibration dampening with a soft feel.
 Users appreciate its comfort, ideal for arm protection.'; break;
           case 'Wilson Shock Shield 17': reviewText = 'Wilson Shock Shield 17, a thinner synthetic gut from Wilson, provides similar comfort with added feel.
 Reviews note its effectiveness for sensitive arms.'; break;
-          case 'Wilson Super Spin 16': reviewText = 'Wilson Super Spin 16, a discontinued multifilament from Wilson, excels in spin and comfort.
+          case 'Wilson Super Spin 16': reviewText = 'Wilson Super Spin 16, a multifilament from Wilson, excels in spin and comfort.
 Reviews highlight its hexagonal shape, though durability is limited.'; break;
           case 'Wilson Synthetic Gut Extreme': reviewText = 'Wilson Synthetic Gut Extreme, a synthetic gut from Wilson, offers a crisp, durable play.
 Users praise its value and all-court performance.'; break;
           default: reviewText = 'No detailed review available for this string.';
         }